oxc-project/bench-javascript-parser-written-in-rust/README.md

 This benchmark uses the total number of physical cores as the total number of files to parse per bench iteration.
 For example it parses 6 files in parallel on my Mac i7 6 cores.

-This can indicate the existence of resource contention.
+This can indicate the existence of global resource contention.
-For example swc uses [`string_cache`](https://crates.io/crates/string_cache) crate, which uses a global concurrent hashmap.

 ```rust
 let cpus = num_cpus::get_physical();